Questions and responses provided by the Board about provision of nursing services by electronic transmission:

 Patient resides outside of Iowa and calls into the Iowa based physician’s office/clinic or 24 hour nurse call center.
 Can the RN working in the physician’s office/clinic or 24 hour nurse call center answer the patient’s questions or give advice to the patient?

 If the state in which the patient is calling from is a member of the nurse licensure compact agreement, YES.
-This decision is based on where the patient is located at the time care is rendered.
+This decision is based on the location of the patient at the time care is rendered.

-Additional information about the Nurse Licensure Compact can be accessed using the following weblink: https://www.ncsbn.org/compacts.page
+More information about the Nurse Licensure Compact can be accessed at: https://www.ncsbn.org/compacts.page